YanFuGroup/PTMdecoder/README.md

 Required files:

-(Example data have been provided along with the  standalone executable for all the following three types of files)
+(Example data for all the following three types of files is provided along with the standalone executable.
+After installation, you can access these files in the ***demo*** folder located in the application’s installation directory)

 - **Mass Spectra Files**: Raw spectra in mgf/ms1/ms2 formats (pre-converted via [pParse](https://pfind.net/software/pParse/index.html)).
 See User Manual for the pParse version and usage.
 - **​Search Results File**: currently supports only a custom "peptide spectra list" (.txt) format.
 See User Manual for the details about the format.